Google sets down ground rules for notch support on Android P

-In the lead up to the launch of its Pixel 3 smartphone line-up (which allegedly includes a notch-sporting Pixel 3 XL), Google has posted a Developers Blog entry detailing its rules for display cutouts and how they will be supported on its upcoming Android P operating system.
+In the lead-up to the launch of its Pixel 3 smartphones (which allegedly include a notch-sporting Pixel 3 XL), Google has posted a Developers Blog entry detailing its rules for display cutouts, and how they'll be supported on its upcoming Android P operating system.

-For developers, this means that all app windows "will be letterboxed so that none of your content is displayed in the cutout area," regardless of whether they're in landscape or fullscreen mode.
+For developers, this means all app windows "will be letterboxed so that none of your content is displayed in the cutout area", regardless of whether they're in landscape or full-screen mode.

 Hard rules for hardware

-In terms of hardware, Google has declared that "devices must ensure that their cutouts do not negatively affect apps," stating that "devices may only have up to one cutout on each short edge of the device."
+In terms of hardware, Google has declared that "devices must ensure that their cutouts do not negatively affect apps", adding that "devices may only have up to one cutout on each short edge of the device".

 Aside from these stipulations, Google has stated that hardware manufacturers "can place cutouts wherever they want" on their devices.